phylogenomic/bee551/readme.md

 Passwords: bio_312_2022

 cd /home/ec2-user/yourname
-get filename
+(or cd /home/ec2-user/yourname/seqs if that is where you are) get wolf28s.al.fas.treefile.unrooted.pdf
 ```
-replace yourname and filename as appropriate.
+replace yourname as appropriate.
+Now, you will be able to find the file wolf28s.al.fas.treefile.unrooted.pdf on your own computers.

 Midpoint rooting
 We will use a type of rooting called midpoint - we'll hope that the root is halfway along the longest branch on the tree.
 (Note: this may not be true, in which case the root will be wrong.)